 This short guide will help you align and be interested in your customers.
 They, in turn, will see your products and/or services as interesting and helpful in assisting them to get where they want to go.

-Have a question for Patrick T.?
-Ask or leave a comment below!
+Have a question for Patrick T. or want to leave a comment?